Taice/cf/README.md

-# cf
+# CF
-coinflip application but you provide the options
+CoinFlip application but you provide the options

-## building
+## Building:
 - clone the repo and build using zig
 ```
 git clone https://github.com/taice/cf